 Online Streaming Services

-To watch streaming movies and TV shows on your television set, you’ll need a compatible device like a video game console, Roku, certain BluRay players, etc. (We skipped all of that and connected an old desktop to the HDMI port on our TV.
-Sure, it’s bulky, but it cost us nothing extra, and we can access all of the following services.)
+To watch streaming movies and TV shows on your television set, you’ll need a compatible device like a video game console, Roku, certain BluRay players, etc. (Before we bought our Roku, we connected an old desktop computer to the HDMI port on our TV.
+It was bulky, but it cost us nothing extra, and we had access all of the following services.)

 - Amazon Instant Video Amazon has over 140,000 movies and TV shows available, so you’re likely to find the one you’re looking for.
 There are a few ways to save money with Amazon Instant Video.
 If you’re a Prime member, thousands are free for you.
 Amazon also has frequent specials (usually on Friday), and a large selection of rentals for $1.99 or less.
 Even if you pay full price for a 48-hour rental, you might save money on late fees because you don’t have to remember to return any movies.

 - Crackle Recommended to me by Facebook friends, Crackle features a few hundred free, full-length uncut comedy, action, crime, horror, Sci-Fi, and thriller movies and TV shows.
 (This isn’t the place to find kids’ movies.)
 The selection changes from time to time.

 - iTunes You can rent movies from iTunes to watch on your computer, iPhone, iPad, or on TV with the Apple TV device ($99).
 The benefit of iTunes is that you can wait up to 30 days to watch – but as soon as you click play, the clock is ticking on your 24-hour rental.

 - Vudu One of the things Vudu has going for it is that most movies are available the same day they’re out on DVD.
 There’s also no subscription required to rent or buy streaming movies, and the prices here are not bad at all.
 They now have free TV shows and movies as well.